hursittarcan/breakbuddy-original/README.md

-## How to contribute as a translator :pencil:
+## How to contribute as a translator

 This project follows the [all-contributors](https://allcontributors.org/docs/en/overview) specification.
-Contributions of any kind are welcome! <3
+Contributions of any kind are welcome! :heart:
+This part of the readme.md is dedicated to translation contributions :pencil:.

 ### 1. Submit an issue